DanielKurnath/DanielKurnath/README.md

 - 💞️ I’m looking to collaborate on Sega Genesis/Masterdrive game development via SGDK, AI Assistants with cool personalities like R2D2 housed in hacked together robots, Integrating things that the world wouldn't expect, Getting 90% of the way done with a crazy project before starting a new one!
-- 📫 How to reach me turning up on my doorstep is probably the most effective contact method, however i'm sure if you try hard enough you can find some type of internet based contact method.
+- 📫 How to reach me - Turning up on my doorstep unannounced is probably the most effective contact method, however i'm sure if you try hard enough you can find some type of internet based contact method.

 <!---